 Interesting Facts

-Sea otters possess the densest fur of any animal, with an astonishing 600,000 to 1,000,000 hair follicles per square inch of its body.
+Sea otters possess the densest fur of any animal, with an astonishing 600,000 to 1,000,000 hair follicles per square inch of their body.